Useful

 § Now open your textbook to 33.

-§ Come to the board and write it on
+§ Come to the board and write it on the board.

 § Write this down in your notebook.